Video of Paul Pelosi attack released, showing suspect swinging a hammer at him

 Police then rush into the home and pull DePape off Pelosi, who remains on the floor.
 Police can be heard requesting backup as they handcuff the suspect.

 Pelosi, who is 82, suffered a fractured skull and injuries to his arms and hands, and underwent surgery after the early-morning attack in the couple's San Francisco home.
-DePape, 42, allegedly broke into the home around 2 a.m. and demanded to know where the congresswoman was, violently attacking Pelosi with a hammer.
-Pelosi was able to call 911.
+DePape, 42, allegedly broke into the home around 2 a.m. and demanded to know where the congresswoman was.
+Paul Pelosi was able to call 911.

 "Our officers observed Mr. Pelosi and the suspect both holding a hammer," said San Francisco Police Chief William Scott in October.
 "The suspect pulled the hammer away from Mr. Pelosi and violently assaulted him with it."

+An excerpt of security footage from a camera outside the Pelosi home was also released by the court Friday.
+It shows the suspect walking around the house, peering inside, and sitting down in the yard before pulling on a pair of gloves, smashing a hammer at a door or window, and then climbing through.

-DePape intended to kidnap Nancy Pelosi and told officers he wanted to "break her kneecaps," authorities said.
+Authorities said DePape intended to kidnap Nancy Pelosi and told officers he wanted to "break her kneecaps."
 The congresswoman was in Washington, D.C., at the time.
 She announced the following month she was stepping down from Democratic leadership, though remaining in Congress.

 DePape has pleaded not guilty to six charges that include attempted murder, residential burglary, assault with a deadly weapon, elder abuse, false imprisonment of an elder, and threats to a public official and their family.